cyrildever/feistel-jar/README.md

 # feistel-jar
-Feistel cipher implementation for the JVM provinding format-preserving encryption
+_Feistel cipher implementation for the JVM providing format-preserving encryption_